chihyi-lin/Emotion-Classification/README.md

 pip install numpy
 pip install nltk
 ```
+* Download pre-trained GloVe embeddings from http://nlp.stanford.edu/data/glove.6B.zip.
+** Create 'glove.6B' folder in the repository, save 'glove.6B.100d.txt' file there
+3. Download dataset from [SWISS CENTER FOR AFFECTIVE SCIENCES](https://www.unige.ch/cisa/research/materials-and-online-research/research-material/) and save dataset in 'data' folder
-3. Run the 'Model'_main.py script
+4. Run the 'ModelName'_main.py script in 'run_training' folder

 ## Experiments
 ### Dataset
-All experiments used the International Survey on Emotion Antecedents and Reactions (ISEAR) dataset, in which texts are catergorized into seven emotions: joy, fear, anger, sadness, disgust, shame and guilt were reported.
-Dataset is available from [SWISS CENTER FOR AFFECTIVE SCIENCES](https://www.unige.ch/cisa/research/materials-and-online-research/research-material/).
+All experiments used the International Survey on Emotion Antecedents and Reactions (ISEAR) dataset, in which texts are catergorized into seven emotions: joy, fear, anger, sadness, disgust, shame and guilt.
 ### Data Preprocessing
 All texts are converted into lowercase and tokenized, without stemming.
 Two data preprocessing settings are applied to experiment their effects on models' performance:
 * Setting 1: with tokenization only